-When multiple assessments are required at the same time point, they will be conducted in the order as specified in the footnotes of the schedule of events.
-All procedures should be performed relative to "Time 0" (patch application) when a time is listed.
+When multiple assessments are required at the same time point, they will be conducted in the order as specified in the footnotes of the Schedule of Assessment.
+All procedures should be performed relative to "Time 0" (M207 application) when a time is listed.